j0lvera/miso/PERFORMANCE.md

 # Performance Optimization Guide

-This guide explains the different content scanning strategies available in go-review and how to optimize performance for different file sizes and project structures.
+This guide explains the different content scanning strategies available in miso and how to optimize performance for different file sizes and project structures.

 ## Content Scanning Strategies

-go-review supports three content scanning strategies to balance review quality with performance:
+miso supports three content scanning strategies to balance review quality with performance:

 ### 1. First Lines Strategy (`first_lines`)